hamstar/Wikimate/README.md

 	include 'globals.php';
 	$wiki = new Wikimate;

 On creating a new Wikimate object it will log into the wiki api - **if it fails to authenticate** your `$wiki` object will be null.
+You should get a meaningful error message telling you why it didn't authenticate.

+You can also enable/disable debugging with the `$wiki->debugMode($boolean)` method - currently only output from the logon process is printed for debugging.

 ### Getting a page object